43081j/eslint-plugin-lit/docs/rules/no-legacy-imports.md

-# Detects usages of legacy decorators (no-legacy-decorators)
+# Detects usages of legacy lit imports (no-legacy-imports)

-Legacy lit decorators should not be used in newer versions of lit and have been replaced.
+Legacy lit imports should not be used in newer versions and have been replaced.

 ## Rule Details

-This rule disallows use of legacy lit decorators.
+This rule disallows use of legacy lit imports.

 The following patterns are considered warnings: